China's Sina fined for indecent content in web porn crackdown

 Chinese Internet firm Sina Corp said it was fined 5.1 million yuan ($815,038) by Beijing authorities for allowing "unhealthy and indecent content" on its online reading channel and on its main website.

-Sina was stripped of some online publication licences last week after being targeted in a pornography crackdown, the harshest punishment yet for a Chinese Internet company in an intensifying online crackdown.
+Sina was stripped of some online publication licenses last week after being targeted in a pornography crackdown, the harshest punishment yet for a Chinese Internet company in an intensifying online crackdown.

 The fine was imposed by the Beijing Municipal Cultural Market Administrative Law Enforcement Unit, Sina said in a statement on Friday.

 Sina said it was currently evaluating the impact of the administrative penalties and the options available to the company.
-Sina did not mention if or when its licences would be reinstated.
+Sina did not mention if or when its licenses would be reinstated.

 The company on Friday also reported better-than-expected preliminary results for the first quarter ended March 31.